 Rich, slightly savoyed green leaves and deep golden stalks, midribs and veins make this a striking beauty.
 Holds excellent color both when harvested for baby leaf and when fully mature at 2' tall.
 Very productive plants are tender and succulent with a good flavor.
 Tolerates slight frost.

 Cultivation: Prepare fertile, well-drained soil.
 Sow seeds in spring after last frost in a warm, sunny location or partial shade in hot areas.
 In temperate areas, sow in late summer/early fall as well.
 Keep soil moist.
-Fertilize as needed.
+Soak seeds and rinse water 3-4 times before planting.
 Like beets, chard “seeds” produce more than one plant, so will require thinning.
 When the plant has a strong root structure, harvest a couple of leaves from each plant.
 Mature plants can be cut back to 1-2" above soil for re-growth for a cut-and-come again harvest.

 Please note: Maturity, adaptability and disease tolerance may differ under your specific climate and/or growing conditions.